 If you don’t worry constantly about your RV tires, you probably should.
 After all, they are the only things standing between you and the open road.
 A blowout could mean significant property damage or even loss of life.

 Unfortunately, many people have misconceptions about RV tires and think of them more like car tires.
 The two couldn’t be more different.
 This misunderstanding can leave you and your family vulnerable to a tire blowout.
-There are many things you can do to ensure optimal tire health, but today I’m going to talk about RV tire covers.
+There are many things you can do to ensure optimal tire health like using a TPMS for an RV, but today I’m going to talk about RV tire covers.

 RV tire covers are such an easy and cheap way to add some protection to your tires.
 It really makes no sense not to use them.
 Keep reading to learn why.